phil-opp/blog_os/blog/content/second-edition/posts/09-paging-introduction/index.md

 <!-- more -->

 This blog is openly developed on [GitHub].
 If you have any problems or questions, please open an issue there.
 You can also leave comments [at the bottom].
-The complete source code for this post can be found [here][post branch].
+The complete source code for this post can be found in the [`post-09`][post branch] branch.

 [GitHub]: https://github.com/phil-opp/blog_os
 [at the bottom]: #comments